nest/nest-simulator/doc/userdoc/guides/running_simulations.rst

     nest.rng_type = 'mt19937'
     nest.rng_seed = 12234

-In the example, the generator is initialized with the defalt seed (or with a previously defined seed, if one was set).
-The second line re-sets the seed to a new value.
+In the example, the generator is initialized with the default seed (or with a previously defined seed, if one was set).
+The second line sets the seed to a new value.